 Tag: ancient

-People often talk about "walking like an Egyptian", but ancient Egyptians definitely did not walk this way.
-Instead, this iconic pose comes from Egyptian art, and I'm here to tell you why.
+People often talk about “walking like an Egyptian”, but ancient Egyptians did not walk this way.
+Instead, the iconic pose comes from Egyptian art.

-For those of you new to the art-viewing, museum-going experience, do you feel unsure what to see first?
-If so, I can make a few suggestions.
-I've come up with three areas that I think are particularly accessible and enjoyable to new viewers.
-You'll find them in most major museums, and they also happen to be among my favorites.
+For those new to art, do you feel unsure what to see first?
+I think these three areas are particularly accessible and enjoyable to new viewers.

 What Are Votives?
 They’re Not Just Candles.